Graphmasters/navigation-android-example/README.md

 ## Getting Started

-1. Setup artifactory credentials in the project `build.gradle` file, to access the repository containing the dependency.
+1. Enter artifactory credentials in the project `build.gradle` file, to access the repository containing the dependency.
 Credentials can be provided by Graphmasters

 ```
 maven {